 The defender turns to face me.
 “You must address the judge as Your Honor.”

 I have never been to court, so I was clueless.

 “I’m reading here that you’re in detention for being “Incorrigible.”

 “Yes, Your Honor.”

 “I also see that you were destructive after being detained in your cell therefore I am sentencing you to three months in juvenile hall, and after that, I deem it best for you to be placed in foster care.”
 “Do you understand young lady?”
 Before I can answer, he drops his gavel, “That’s all.”

-My mouth opens but nothing comes out except the strand of hair.
-A guard steps forward and leads me back to my cell, in the facility where juvenile criminals were locked up – to keep society safe – safe from the likes of me.
+My mouth opens but nothing comes out.
+A guard steps forward and leads me back to my cell, in the facility where juvenile criminals were locked up – to keep society safe.
 The gavel fell on my heart.
 INCORRIGIBLE.

 I’m taken to the main living quarters, where the other offenders were housed.
 She took me to what would be my cell bedroom for three months.
 I shared it with another girl, who made no attempts to befriend me.